Final dispute over undefined vs null in JS/TS

 scenarios.
 My problem is that there is no clear guidance when to use which.
 Even

-is for intentional absence of value, it is still
+when we say that null is for intentional absence of value, it is still

 debatable when something is truly intentional and when not.
 I found opinion that

-, the problem is with others” to
+“I understand when to use null/undefined, the problem is with others” to

 be quite bold.
 There is no guaranty that our understanding is the only correct